I Evaluated G2's 7 Best Visitor Management Software

 When it comes to providing legal alignment and visitor trackingProxyclick offers visitor administration benefits for guests, contractors, customers, and vendors while ensuring document management and automation abilities to adhere to legal norms.

 While the process is deemed complicated, the user-friendly and intuitive interface centralized all operations to manage front-end and back-end visitor workflows.
-It is fast, efficient, and just makes sense.
+It's rated a high 4.6/5 on G2, it's fast, efficient, and just makes sense.
 The ability to generate QR codes for visitors means that frequent guests don't have to go through the sign-up process again and again.

 One of the things users appreciated about Proxyclick is how seamlessly it integrates with third-party tools.
 It also connects easily with security systems, physical security devices, and video surveillance architecture to keep a birds-eye scrutiny on visitor walk-ins.